 Graphiq started out in 2009 when people were struggling to make their websites responsive, and the mobile-first design concept was yet to exist.
 We completed quite a few mobile improvement sprints, but the poor mobile experience was still a legacy we bear.

 The mobile page design before this sprint:

 With the new design, we wanted to simplify the interface, adopt card design, and focus only on two core interactions: filtering and clicking through to see the details.

 Here are a few mocks created before we implement the new design:

 Discussed within the team, we consolidated all the designs into three variations:

 Testing is a core part of Graphiq design.
-We keep a brief record of all the tests we ran on a Tumblr blog.
-It’s not as organized as it’s mainly a internal knowledge-sharing platform, but if you are interested in our day-to-day user tests, check it out →
+We kept a brief record of all the tests we ran on a Tumblr blog before we got acquired.
+It’s not as organized as it’s mainly a internal knowledge-sharing platform, but if you are interested in our day-to-day user tests, check it out.